bensheldon/island94.org/_posts/2026-07-14-planning-badly-more-and-less.md

 [People like threes](https://en.wikipedia.org/wiki/Rule_of_three_%28writing%29).
 If you turn in a one item plan, maybe it looks like you didn’t do the assignment; if you submit 5 or more, maybe you don't look focused enough.
 I would suggest you play with it to see if that’s actually the case rather than *always* trying to shape _everything_ down to 3: try defensibly submitting just one priority, or twelve, and see what happens.

 When I worked at Code for America, there was a period where they adopted a planning framework called OGSM: Objectives, Goals, Strategies and Measures.
 Unfortunately, its application led to teams creating massive spreadsheets of 3 goals by 3 objectives by 3 Strategies by 3 Measures each.
 3-to-the-4th-power is 81.
 Yikes.
-This was eventually reigned in.
+This was eventually reined in.

 So to the extent that planning habitually hovers around 3 items per category, that's the simplest sign that “planning” is a box-checking and template-filling exercise.
 Either by you, or by the people reviewing it.